 However, other states have different negligence laws.
 Modified negligence states that if you are a certain percentage at fault, you can’t receive compensation for personal injury claims whatsoever.
 Generally, if you are found 50% or 51% at fault, you cannot receive any settlements.

 The harshest form of negligence is contributory.
 Under this law, you are not able to seek compensation if you are even 1% at fault for the accident.

 Below we have given a more in-depth explanation for each form of negligence.

-This form of fault is the most harsh and least common.
-This form of negligence states that if the injured party is found to be 1% at fault for their accident, they may receive no compensation for their injuries.
+This form of comparative liability is the toughest.
+With contributory negligence, if the injured party is found to be 1% at fault for their accident, they may receive no compensation for their injuries.